Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Evolution of astrospheres

 \subsection{Effects of a variable ISM on heliospheric structure}

-[H-IV:3.1] ``The solar wind does not expand indefinitely.
+\ors[IV:3.1] ``The solar \indexit{astrosphere}wind \indexit{interstellar medium}does not expand indefinitely.
 Eventually it runs into the interstellar medium (ISM), the extremely low particle density environment that exists in between the stars [({\em cf.} Fig.~\ref{Wood_f3})].
 Our Sun is moving relative to the ISM that surrounds the planetary system, so we see a flow of interstellar matter in the heliocentric rest frame, coming from the direction of the constellation Ophiuchus.
 The interaction between the solar wind and the ISM flow determines the large scale structure of our heliosphere, which basically defines the extent of the solar wind's reach into our Galactic environment.
 Other stars are naturally surrounded by their own 'astrospheres' (alternatively 'asterospheres') defined by the strength of their stellar winds, the nature of the ISM in their Galactic neighborhoods, and their relative motion.''

-\figindex{../wood/art/wood_linsky_f6.ps} [H-IV:3.5] ``The Sun is now traveling through the ISM at a rate of 16--20~[parsecs (or pc, a unit of 3.26\,light years]) per million years (Myr) compared to the average motion of nearby stars about the Galactic Center. \activity{Just to get an impression of relative velocities: compare the average speed of the Solar System relative to the local ISM to the speed of 828,000\,km/h with which the Solar System orbits the Galactic center.} The ISM has densities ranging from $10^4$~cm$^{-3}$ or higher in dense molecular clouds down to about 0.005~cm$^{-3}$ in very low-density hot gas regions.
+\figindex{../wood/art/wood_linsky_f6.ps} \ors[IV:3.5] ``The Sun is now traveling through the ISM at a rate of 16--20~[parsecs (or pc, a unit of 3.26\,light years]) per million years (Myr) compared to the average motion of nearby stars about the Galactic Center. \activity{{\em Show:} Just to get an impression of relative velocities: what is the ratio of the characteristic speed of the Solar System relative to the local ISM to the speed of at which the Solar System orbits the Galactic center, 8\,kpc away, once every 230\,Myr? \mylabel{act:speeds}} The ISM has densities ranging from $10^4$~cm$^{-3}$ or higher in dense molecular clouds down to about 0.005~cm$^{-3}$ in very low-density hot gas regions.
 Because the heliosphere will contract or expand by large factors when the Sun enters such high- or low-density regions, it is important to investigate when such environmentally driven changes could have occurred and will possibly occur by considering the Sun's historic and future path through the ISM.